Archie-Adams/personal-website/README.md

 ## TODOs

+- Decrease standard text size on mobile for homepage and timeline

+- Blog post layout

 - Carousel for projects on the home page
-- Updated CV pdf

 - Projects page content
-- Blog post layout
 - Finish 3 blog posts
-- Mobile friendly footer
-- Decrease standard text size on mobile for homepage and timeline
-- Header animation
 - Proper css refactor using the built in _scss compiler.
   - remove all style tags, ideally all link tags too with proper written scss

+- Header animation
+- Updated CV pdf